zhuyuhui97/sec25-inaccurate-br-hist-artifact/intra-ctx/README.md

 --- Test 3: Train Bc_prime biased to NT and test with NT Probe access latency (average of 64 tests): 299 266
 // ...
-Branch latency (average of 64 tests): 901
+--- Test 2: Train Bc_prime biased to TT and test with NT Branch latency (average of 64 tests): 901
 --- Test 3: Train Bc_prime biased to NT and test with NT Branch latency (average of 64 tests): 25